OpenEndedGroup/Field2/README.md

 # Field2

-Welcome to the Field2 development repository.
+Welcome to the Field2 development repository. _This codebase is experimental and in flux; it is not ready for production work._

 ## Prerequisites for building & running (on Linux)